Fredrick de Saram: Early life and education

 Born to a family of lawyers, his father was Frederick de Saram, a proctor and notary public and his mother was Myra Loos, daughter of Frederick Charles Loos, a proctor and unofficial member of Legislative Council of Ceylon.
 The de Saram family was a prominent family in Dutch Ceylon and British Ceylon having served as native headmen and had established links to other leading low country families in the island such as the Dias-Bandaranaikes and the Obeysekeres.
 His grandfather Richard Francis de Saram, founded the law firm D. L. & F. de Saram in 1898 which was taken over by his father and uncle Douglas de Saram.

 Educated at Royal College, Colombo, where he was head prefect, the captained the college cricket team in the Royal–Thomian and won the coveted Dornhorst Memorial Prize.
-He then entered Keble College, Oxford in 1932, where he earned Blues in cricket and tennis.
+He then entered Keble College, Oxford in 1932, where he earned Blues in cricket and tennis (he was later runner-up in the 1939 Ceylon tennis championships to Hildon Sansoni).
 He was captain of the university cricket team.
 He returned to Ceylon in 1937, having qualified as a barrister and became an advocate starting his legal practice in the unofficial bar.
 Some years later, become a proctor and notary public, becoming a partner in the family firm, D. L. & F. de Saram.
 In 1939 he was elected to the executive committee of the Ceylon National Congress along with J. R. Jayewardene among others.